weakish/telegraphet/README.md

 telegraph --init PICKUP_A_USERNAME
 ```

-If you already has a telegraph, you can setup the access token via environment variable or configuration file.
+If you already have a telegraph, you can setup the access token via environment variable or configuration file.

 ```shell script
 # config file